 There few certainties in this vagabond life that I’ve built.
 Taxes, oil changes, weekly showers, and Born To Run. #KeepItSimple

 I returned to North America from El Grande Sur in time to grab my van, change the oil, and drive to California.
 I arrived on Tuesday night and camped with the other crazy people who’d arrived early.
 The 4 day race, which I’d registered for, started the next day, so I properly lubricated my joints with PBR.
 Born to Run is the kind of place you want to run the 50K, if that, so you can experience the celebration of running in all it’s glory.
-But with Race Across America coming up I knew I needed to focus a little more on training, and a little less on celebration, so the 4 Day Race it was.
+But with Race Across America coming up I knew I needed to focus a little more on training, and a little less on celebration, so the Born To Run 2017 4 Day Race it was.

 The 4 Day Race started and I was immediately in first place.
 Whoa…not good!
 Admittedly, I wasn’t planning to run for the FULL 4 days, I was just hoping to run a few hours each day and keep my training up for RAAM.
 That being said, there was absolutely no reason I should be leading these serious 4 day athletes in the first 10 mile loop, so I chilled out and ran with Frank, a Wisconsinite originally from Ecuador, and had a great time bonding over the dirt trails and fox tails.